DrAdrianDC/Python-Programming/Streamlit - Interactive Sales Dashboard/README.md

 An **interactive dashboard** built with **Python** and **Streamlit** to visualize and analyze real-time sales data.
 It includes dynamic filters, interactive **Plotly** visualizations, key performance metrics, and a responsive data table.

+## Overview

+This project demonstrates how to build a modern, interactive data analytics dashboard using Python tools.
+The dashboard allows you to:

+Filter data by date and product category.

+Visualize sales trends using interactive Plotly charts.

+Display dynamic metrics such as total sales, total customers, and conversion rate.

+Explore detailed transaction data through an interactive table.

+It’s ideal for projects related to Data Analytics, Business Intelligence, or as a showcase for real-time data visualization with Streamlit.